calebjmatthews/endless-desert/concept.md

 ## Towns and Cities
 - Alabaster, the Shining City
   - SomeName, Lapidary Initiate: Tourmaline Jewelers, Creates jewelry Treasures, beginning with simple ones from beads, and developing to others over time
-  - OtherName, Factious Ontologist: Cochlineal Scribes, Constantly getting kicked out of things, requires no payment but uses up time, in exchange for specialization into schools of thought
+  - OtherName, Factious Ontologist: Cochlineal Scribes, Constantly getting kicked out of things, requires knowledge or field notes in exchange for specialization into schools of thought
   - Asyut, Archetect (1st Class): Sandstone Artificers, Will build and improve road between Alabaster and your town, can be paid to send a crew to an Oasis, Herd, or Trading Post for improvement
-  - FourthName, Sober Commissar: Porcelain Commissars, Exchanges huge quantities of resources (esp. food and booze) for special treasures
+  - FourthName, Sober Commissar: Porcelain Commissars, Exchanges huge quantities of resources (esp. food and booze) for special treasures and equipment
   - FifthName, Feline Advocate: Keepers of the Hanging Gardens, Begins questline to discover, raise, and breed cats.
 Once completed, will buy existing cats
 - Lac, the Forgotten Town
   - Can be rebuilt to provide Olibanum Resin, Dates, and Water